 Medical certificates, or “medicals” for short, are required for anyone other than a sport pilot who is acting as pilot in command.
 There are three kinds of medicals: first, second, and third class, each with its own requirements, duration, and privileges.

-Typically the medical certificate and student pilot certificate are combined on one form, FAA Form 8420-2, and are issued by a doctor, called an aviation medical examiner (AME), who has been approved by the FAA to administer the medical exam.
+Previously, the medical certificate and student pilot certificate are combined on one form, FAA Form 8420-2, and was issued by a doctor, called an aviation medical examiner (AME), who has been approved by the FAA to administer the medical exam.

 Driver’s license and the student pilot certificate: